On Montana… and Other Things.

 Not because I was sad entirely, but more so because I was so grateful that He didn’t let me die in that, when I could have several times over.
 That He gave me yet another opportunity to turn my life back over to Him.
 That my life didn’t end in rebellion, brokenness and addiction.

 Choosing Jesus, and I mean truly choosing Him, isn’t the easy choice.
 It’s excruciating at times.
 It will cost you everything.
 It will mean changing the way you think, changing the way you speak, changing the way you respond to circumstances and people, changing who you surround yourself with, changing what you allow into your space and who has access to you, changing what you listen to, changing what you watch, changing what you talk and joke about… I mean the list is endless.
 He requires much of those who say yes to Him, and honestly it’s never convenient.
-It looks like letting my life speak for itself moving forward instead of trying to prove myself.

 BUT…